Fernando9200/Boilerplate/README.md

 # Boilerplate

-This is just a boilerplate project, used as a basis of future projects that uses javascript, html and css.
+This is just a boilerplate project, used as a basis of future projects that uses Javascript, HTML and CSS.